Jim Jordan makes second bid for speaker

 It is unclear if Jordan will fall to the same fate as Scalise, as winning the nomination is far different than winning on the House floor.
 If all sitting members are present, the nominee will need 217 Republican votes.
 There are currently 221 Republicans.

+Rep. Thomas Massie, R-Ky., a Jordan ally, was confident that Jordan could win the gavel on the floor, but conceded it could take several rounds of voting.
+"It's not popular to vote against Jim Jordan on the floor.
+He has the people's support.
+So even if he didn't get to 217 on the first round, I think his numbers grow under subsequent rounds."

-Rep. Mike Garcia, R-Calif., said he was backing Jordan, but also said he would see who else runs and said the "candidate forum matters.
+Rep. Mike Garcia, R-Calif., is also backing Jordan, but said he would see who else runs and that the "candidate forum matters.
 The debate actually matters.
 The policies matter."
-A full House vote was not expected Friday, but Garcia said if the nominee was within 20 votes it could move to the floor to pressure holdouts.
+A full House vote was not expected Friday, but Garcia said if the nominee was within 20 votes it could move to the floor quickly to pressure holdouts.
 "In the end, I think the great equalizer is the floor, and the great clarifier is the floor, the lights, the pressure and the public opinion."

 Garcia acknowledged Jordan's pugnacious style and hard right conservative politics might make him less palatable to moderates and members in swing districts.
 His district voted for Biden in 2020.
 "I can tell you [my constituents'] priority is that we have a functioning government.
 And if that means that I support someone that may be more conservative than me and may be a political lightning rod, but I'm willing to do that, especially if he's the only candidate."